luuqh/kyotolamp/README.md

 **Source Code**

-The model is developed using C\C++ from scratch.
-It can be configured to run either on PC or HPC.
-The source code of KyotoLamp is archived in [subfolder](https://github.com/luuqh/kyotolamp/blob/master/kyotolamp/).
+The model is developed using FORTRAN from scratch.
+It can be configured to run on High Performace Computer (HPC) using paralell processing.
+The source code of KyotoLamp is archived in [subfolder](https://github.com/luuqh/kyotolamp/blob/master/).

+- [Core](https://github.com/luuqh/kyotolamp/blob/master/core/): Main source codes of KyotoLamp, being used to simulate Lagrangian transports.
+- [Set](https://github.com/luuqh/kyotolamp/blob/master/set/): Supporting codes, being used to generate input data and settings for the main program.
+- [Post](https://github.com/luuqh/kyotolamp/blob/master/post/): Supporting codes, being used to process output data.

 **Case study**